Please note our Fairfield Office has moved! You can now visit us at 1455 Oliver Road!

 Written by: Steven R. Clawson

-After a car accident, obtaining a copy of your California accident report proves useful if you plan to file a lawsuit for your injuries.
-If the California Highway Patrol reported to the scene of your accident, it’s more than likely they created an accident report detailing specific facts about the incident.
+After a car accident, obtaining a copy of your California accident report can prove useful if you plan to file a lawsuit for your injuries.
+If the California Highway Patrol responded to the scene of your accident, they likely created an accident report detailing specific facts about the incident.

-Read on to learn how to obtain a copy of your California accident report.
+Read on to learn why this report is so important and how to obtain a copy of your California accident report after a collision.

 What Is a California Accident Report?